Handle With Care for Schools

 - Community partners

-The Team will assess the following to determine the effectiveness of DCI: academic achievements; truancies; and disciplinary reports.
+The Team will assess the following to determine the effectiveness of HWC: academic achievements; truancies; and disciplinary reports.
 The meeting will not focus on specific cases.

 Download our Handle With Care School Poster